Israel foreign ministry says French Mideast drive 'will fail'

 "It was at the apex of the era of colonialism in our area," Gold said.
 "Their effort failed as we see today in the deserts of Iraq and Syria."

 Netanyahu has already rejected the French-led multilateral effort.

-"The way to peace is via direct negotiations without preconditions between the sides," he said in an address Wednesday evening.
+"The way to peace is via direct negotiations without preconditions between the sides," he was quoted in a government statement as saying in an address Wednesday evening.

 "If the nations meeting in Paris this week really want to advance peace they should join me in calling on Abu Mazen to come to direct negotiations of this kind," he said using a familiar name for Palestinian president Mahmud Abbas.